qdrant/landing_page/qdrant-landing/content/documentation/concepts/query.md

 }
 ```

-## Querying in stages

-Qdrant often goes the extra mile to avoid multiple passes for a single query, specially with in-query filtering.
-But recent advances in embedding generation and techniques like smaller datatype embeddings (e.g. `uint8`),
+## Multi-stage queries

+In many cases usage of the larger vector representation gives more accurate search results, but it is also more expensive to compute.

+One of the popular techniques to speed up the search is to split the search into two stages:

+* First, use a smaller and cheaper representation to get a large list of candidates.
+* Then, re-score the candidates using the larger and more accurate representation.

+There are a few ways to build search architectures around this idea:

+* The quantized vectors as a first stage, and the full-precision vectors as a second stage.
-Matryoshka Representation Learning (<a href=https://arxiv.org/abs/2205.13147 target="_blank">MRL</a>),
+* Leverage Matryoshka Representation Learning (<a href=https://arxiv.org/abs/2205.13147 target="_blank">MRL</a>) and generate candidate vectors with a shorter vector, and then refine them with a longer one.
-Late-Interaction models (like <a href=https://arxiv.org/abs/2112.01488 target="_blank">ColBERT</a>) among others,
-have made it possible to go from quicker and more efficient to more refined and expensive searches.
+* Use regular dense vectors to pre-fetch the candidates, and then re-score them with a multi-vector model like <a href=https://arxiv.org/abs/2112.01488 target="_blank">ColBERT</a>.

 To leverage the best of all worlds, Qdrant has a convenient interface to perform the queries in stages,
-such that the coarse results are fetched first, and then they are refined later.
+such that the coarse results are fetched first, and then they are refined later with larger vectors.

 ### Re-scoring examples